Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Methods

 \section{Methods}

 As with any machine learning model, there are hyperparameters that may be optimized.
 Our experience showed that there is very little to be gained by performing the costly optimization, and throughout the paper we used default recommended values for all models.
-In OpenAI \texttt{GPT-3/3.5 davinci} we used the default values for fine-tuning, and when using both the pretrained \texttt{text-davinci-002/003} and fine-tuned \texttt{davinci} we set the frequency and presence penalties as well as temperature to $0$.
+In OpenAI \texttt{GPT-3 davinci} we used the default values for fine-tuning, and when using both the pretrained \texttt{text-davinci-002/003} and fine-tuned \texttt{davinci} we set the frequency and presence penalties as well as temperature to $0$.
 The fine-tuning of \texttt{bart} and \texttt{DeBERTaV3} was performed with default recommended values too, which is a learning rate of $2e-5$, batch size of $16$, $5$ epochs, and $0.01$ weight decay.
 Full and detailed input files can be found in \cite{figshare}.
 Python codes were executed with \texttt{Python} ver. $3.10.6$.
+For zero-shot classification with OpenAI models, the model's response was limited to a single token to facilitate a yes/no answer and preserve resources by cutting off further completion.
+A \texttt{0613} (June 13th 2023) snapshots of OpenAI \texttt{chat} models, \texttt{GPT-3.5 (turbo)} and \texttt{GPT-4}, were used, with an empty system message.
+For each sentence classification a separate chat was initiated.